jcu-eresearch/fascinator-shibboleth/README.md

             <version>${shib.version}</version>
         </dependency>

-Then add the unpack-shib-conf execution to the maven-dependency-plugin:
+You will need to add the unpack-shib-conf execution to the maven-dependency-plugin:

            <!-- 1st - Unpack Generic Mint setup -->
             <plugin>